-In addition to tuition, estimated costs for students who complete the required courses listed below are books, \$985; class fees, \$396; universal fee, \$882; and equipment and supplies, \$2,300.
+In addition to tuition, estimated costs for students who complete the required courses listed below are books, \$424; class fees, \$396; universal fee, \$1,176; and equipment and supplies, \$2,300.
 Contact the Financial Aid Office at 503.399.5018 to find out if you qualify for help with these costs.

+This certificate emphasizes the repair of automobile bodies and their systems.
+A significant portion of the training is done on the job as well as through specific lab coursework on campus.
 You may earn a certificate of completion by successfully completing the required 49 credit hours with a grade of "C" or better in AUM courses.

 Course Title Credit Hours

 CIS101 Computing Concepts (or higher)

-MTH052 Intro to Algebra/Geometry+
+MTH052 Introduction to Algebra/Geometry+

-(or higher)3
+(or higher)

 PSY101 Psychology of Human Relations+ (or higher) 4

-WR088 Introduction to Technical Writing 1+3
+WR088 Introduction to Technical Writing 1+

 or

-WR121 Academic Composition+ (or higher)4
+WR121 Academic Composition+ (or higher)